 The Renewable Energy Target (RET) scheme has been established to encourage additional generation of electricity from renewable energy sources.
 The Commonwealth Government has committed to ensuring renewables make up 20% of Australia's electricity generation by 2020.
-The RET scheme is valid until 2030.

 The RET legislation places a legal liability on wholesale purchasers of electricity to proportionally contribute to an additional 33,000 gigawatt hours (GWh) of renewable energy per year by 2020.
 The legislation also sets the framework for both the supply and demand of renewable energy certificates (RECs) via a REC market.